Master of Education with a Major in Professional Counseling, Clinical Mental Health

 Program Outcome Data

-During Academic Year 2020/2021, the University of West Georgia M.Ed. in Professional Counseling (Clinical Mental Health) had 79 active majors and 24 graduates.
-Our graduates consistently achieve high pass rates on the national counselor preparation, licensing, and certification examinations.
-Of the reported scores, our graduates achieved the following pass rates on the 2020-2021 administrations of the National Counselor Examination (NCE): 90%.
-Of the admitted students to the CMHC program, we have a completion rate of approximately 92% and a job placement rate of approximately 93%.
+During Academic Year 2022/2023, the University of West Georgia M.Ed. in Professional Counseling (Clinical Mental Health Counseling concentration) had 66 active majors and 37 graduates.
+Our graduates consistently achieve high pass rates on the national counselor preparation, licensing and certification examinations.
+Of the reported scores, our graduates achieved the following pass rates on the 2022/2023 administrations of the National Counselor Examination (NCE): 92.6%.
+Of the admitted students to the CMHC program in 2020, we have a completion rate of approximately 85%, and a job placement rate of approximately 100%.

 Program Handbook: MED Professional Counseling Graduate Student Handbook